PortalPhobia/F-4E-Better-Bombing-Calculator/README.md

 - https://github.com/JonathanTurnock/dcs-projections

 # Changelog
+## v1.1a [2025/12/01]
+- Fixed aircraft weight synchronization
+- Added Target Range output to Laydown mode
+- Target range is now saved to the SAVED page
+- For invalid Drag Coefficients, Jester will now input 9.99 rather than 1.00

+## v1.1 [2025/11/28]
+- Updated for DCS 2.9.22.17790
+- Improved the Bomb selection menu to better accommodate the larger number of bombs.
+- Interval calculator now shows a warning when a value below the minimum interval of 0.05 is calculated.
+- Modified some labels and fixed some minor text capitalization issues for better consistency and clarity.
+- Changed multiple quantity limits and quantity step sizes to more realistic sizes.
+- Added fuel flow type selector to PERF page.
+Can be toggled between combined and per engine fuel flow.
+- Added afterburner checkbox to PERF page for more accurate predictions with afterburners on.
 ## v1.0B [2025/11/23]
 - Added the ability to press "B" to close the overlay without having to click off the overlay, as long as an input field is not selected